The Numbers Game | Golden State Warriors

 Consecutive playoff series in which the Warriors have won at least one road game, an NBA record streak that began with a road victory in Denver in the 2013 NBA Playoffs Western Conference First Round.
 According to the Elias Sports Bureau, Draymond Green (26), Klay Thompson (26) and Stephen Curry (25) are the only players to win at least one road game in every playoff series they've played in (minimum 20).
 Curry missed the 2018 First Round series vs. San Antonio.

 For Golden State against Boston in the third quarter of the 2022 NBA Finals.
-The Warriors have outscored the Celtics, 73-38, in the third quarter in the two games.
+The Warriors have outscored the Celtics, 106-63, in the third quarter in the three games (35.3 to 21.0 ppg).
 In Game 2, the Warriors outscored the Celtics, 35-14, in the third quarter, the +21 the largest point-differential in any quarter in the Finals in franchise history.

 5-0 ...